Highlights of the Program

 NETWORKING LUNCH & VISIT THE DEEP SEA MINING EXHIBITION

-DECENTRALISED SWARM ROBOTICS: A SCALABLE MODEL FOR DEEP-SEA MINERAL RECOVERY
+DECENTRALIZED SWARM ROBOTICS: A SCALABLE MODEL FOR DEEP-SEA MINERAL RECOVERY

 Alexander Petersen